docQodly/docs/docs/get-started/quickstart.md

     - **Create a sandbox from a sample**: Start with a sample application containing code and data for reference.
     <br/><br/>
     <img src={require('./img/qs4.png').default} style={{borderRadius: '6px', borderColor: '#1D1B49', borderStyle: 'solid'}} />
+You can delete and reinstall it as needed.
+The only limitation is one sandbox per user.

 2. The development environment of your sandbox application is automatically prepared.
 This step takes just a few seconds.